xXleowXx/gitlab-charts/doc/charts/gitlab/sidekiq/index.md

 `annotations` allows you to add annotations to the sidekiq pods.

-Below is an example use of `annotations`
+Below is an example use of `annotations`:

 ```YAML
 annotations: